suiGn/cleaker/README.md

    console.log("Device Identifier:", cleaked.deviceIdentifier);
    ```

-8. **Other Features**: Cleaker also provides functionalities like recording interactions, user login/logout, verification, and more.
-Explore the Cleaker class to understand these features.

 ### Advanced Usage

 The Cleaker class can be extended and customized to add additional functionalities specific to your application.
 Its methods can be overridden, and new properties can be added as required.